Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization

 \end{example}

 In addition, our framework can also be extended to the distortion risk metrics, which are not necessarily monotone and thus are not included in the classic notion of monetary risk measures.
+A distortion risk metric is defined by the signed Choquet integrals $ \rho(\xi)=\int_{-\infty}^0(h(\mathbb{P}(\xi \geq p))-h(1)) \mathrm{d} p+\int_0^{\infty} h(\mathbb{P}(\xi \geq p)) \mathrm{d} p, $ where $h:[0,1]\rightarrow \R$ is a function of bounded variation with $h(0)=0$.
+In the case where $h$ is a concave function, the distortion risk metrics are convex.
 The notion of distortion risk metric encompasses many monetary risk measures and deviation measures, such as mean-median deviation, Gini's deviation and inter-CVaR range.
 We refer interested readers to Table 1 in \cite{wang2020distortion} for more examples.
-Particular attention is paid to quantile deviation (\cite{ogryczak2002dual} which is also known as CVaR-deviation \cite{rockafellar2006generalized}).